Amazon Marketplace

 AB GV are glance views on Amazon Business, Amazon's B2B marketplace segment.
 This metric shows how often products are viewed by business buyers.
 Amazon Business offers different pricing and volume discounts for bulk purchases.

-Open term pageACA
+Open glossary pageACA

 ACA - Alexa Custom Assistant technology